ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/index.md

 ## Jump Right In

-If you want to jump to the final results right now, you can browse [the companion repo](https://github.com/ProjectEvergreen/greenwood-getting-started) or play around with it in your browser using the Stackblitz below. 👇
+If you want to jump to the final results right away, you can browse [the companion repo](https://github.com/ProjectEvergreen/greenwood-getting-started) or play around with it in your browser using the Stackblitz below. 👇

-<iframe src="https://stackblitz.com/github/projectevergreen/greenwood-getting-started?embed=1" class="stackblitz" loading="lazy"></iframe>
+<iframe src="https://stackblitz.com/github/projectevergreen/greenwood-getting-started?embed=1" loading="lazy"></iframe>

 ## Next Section